varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 ### Orders and the Order Book
 An order book holds list of orders on electronic exchange stock.
 Thus, it is a record of the the interest that buyers and sellers have in a particular financial instrument.
 A matching engine uses the order book to determine which orders can be fully or partially executed.

+#### Types of orders
-There are several types of orders than can be placed in the order book.
-However, we are going to consider the three main types of orders, a market order, a limit order and stop orders.
+Many types of orders can be placed in the order book.
+However, consider the four classes of orders, a market order, a limit order, stop orders and cancel orders.

+##### Market orders
-* __Market orders__: A market order is a buy or sell order to be executed immediately at the current market prices.
-As long as there are willing sellers and buyers, market orders are filled.
-Market orders are used when certainty of execution is a priority over the price of execution.
-Thus, a market order is the simplest of the order types as it does not allow any control over the price received.
-The order is filled at the best price available at the relevant time.
-In fast-moving markets, the price paid or received may be quite different from the last price quoted before the order was entered.
-A market order may be split across multiple participants on the other side of the transaction, resulting in different prices for some of the shares.
+A market order is a buy or sell order executed immediately, regardless of the current market prices.
+As long as willing sellers and buyers are present in the exchange, market orders are always executed (filled).
+Market orders are used when the certainty of execution is more important than the execution price.
+Thus, a market order is the simplest of the order types as it forgoes control over the execution price.
+A market order is filled at the best price available at execution.
+In fast-moving markets, the price paid or received may differ significantly from the price quoted when the order was entered.
+Further, a market order may be split across multiple participants on the other side of the transaction, resulting in different prices for some of the instruments involved in the trade.

+##### Limit orders
+A limit order is an order to buy a financial instrument at no more than a specific price or sell a security at no less than a particular price.
+This gives the trader control over the price at which the trade is executed.
+However, unlike a market order which is guaranteed to be executed (filled), a limit order may never be executed if the price conditions are not met.
+Thus, limit orders are used when the trader wishes to control price rather than the certainty of being filled.

+##### Stop orders
+A stop order is an order to buy or sell a financial instrument once the price of that instrument reaches a specified price, the stop price.

+* A [buy-stop order](https://en.wikipedia.org/wiki/Order_(exchange)#Buy-stop_order) is entered at a stop price above the current market price.
+Traders use buy-stop orders to limit a loss or protect a profit on a stock they have sold short. *

+* A [sell-stop order](https://en.wikipedia.org/wiki/Order_(exchange)#Sell-stop_order) is entered at a stop price below the current market price.
+Traders use sell-stop orders to limit a loss or protect a profit on a stock they already own.
+For either a [buy-stop order](https://en.wikipedia.org/wiki/Order_(exchange)#Buy-stop_order) or a [sell-stop order](https://en.wikipedia.org/wiki/Order_(exchange)#Sell-stop_order), when the stop price is reached, the stop order becomes a market order.
+Thus, a stop trade will be executed if the stop price is reached, but not necessarily at or near the stop price, particularly in a fast-moving market, or if there is insufficient liquidity available relative to the size of the order.

+* A [stop-limit order](https://en.wikipedia.org/wiki/Order_(exchange)#Stop-limit_order) is an order to buy or sell a stock that combines features of a stop order and a limit order.
+Once the stop price is reached, a stop-limit order becomes a limit order executed at a specified price (or better).
+As with all limit orders, a stop-limit order doesn't get filled if the security's price never reaches the specified limit price.

+##### Cancel orders
+Finally, a cancel order allows an investor to remove a current order from the exchange.
+If an order has not already executed, it can be cancelled at any time.
+Moreover, if a limit order has not executed by the end of the trading day (or some specified time period) it is automatically cancelled.

 ### Pro-Rata matching algorithm